RivaD2/reading-notes/301/class-02.md

 // Each method will then have parameter(s) which in this case is 'sweet'.
 These parameters tell us what is being updated and in this case we are updated the class attribute.
 ```
 ## What makes jQuery Faster?
- **Look, we can achieve our goals using pure JS, but jQuery merely simplifes our code:**
+ **Look, we can achieve our goals using pure JS, but jQuery merely simplifies our code:**
 1. jQuery makes it easier to find elements especially across all major browsers.
 1. jQuery uses CSS selectors which are faster at selecting elements and require less code than DOM elements.
 1. CSS selectors are already used by front-end developers so there is no need to learn an entirely new language.
-1. Provides easier ways to run through commonly performed tasks such as loops, handle events, handeling Ajax requests etc.
+1. Provides easier ways to run through commonly performed tasks such as loops, handle events, handling Ajax requests etc.
 1. jQuery allows us to chain methods together so once we select some elements we can apply multiple methods at once.
 1. It has cross-browser compatibility